ktsnguyennam-stack/LianeAI/README.md

 ## 5. Conclusion: The Natural Flow
 "This source code is shared freely as a natural flow of knowledge.
 Hopefully, it helps you find balance in the chaotic digital world."

+## 6. Credits
+*   **Nguyen Thanh Nam**: Holder of the original source material and Conceptual Architect of the Linae application.